qfpl/state-machine-testing/slides/state-machine-testing.md

 - Use a state machine to model an app.
 - Randomly generate inputs.
-- Execute inputs against the app and update the model.
+- Execute inputs against the app.
+- Update the model.
 - Check that the model agrees with reality.

-## Enter the hedgehog
+## { data-background-image="images/enter-the-hedgehog.jpg" }

 ## State